-- Lightning and power surges can damage this product!
-We recommend that you use a quality surge protection device on the AC power line, or unplug the cords during a lightning storm. - When lifting up the machine, hold it from the base.
-Holding the scanning cover (scanner unit) leaves the machine body inclined, disengaging the scanner cover from the machine body or letting the machine body fall.
+■ Lightning and power surges can damage this product!
+We recommend that you use a quality surge protection device on the AC power line and on the telephone line, or unplug the cords during a lightning storm.

 IMPORTANT SAFETY INSTRUCTIONS

 When using the machine, basic safety precautions should always be followed to reduce the risk of fire, electric shock and injury to persons, including the following: